property real estate valuation appraisal switzerland

 What do property appraisals cost?

 As a general rule, online appraisals are much cheaper than individual appraisals by experts.
-An online appraisal of a single-family home based on the hedonic method usually costs between 300 and 400 francs.
-Property valuations by experts cost upwards of 800 francs, and can be much higher than that in some cases (3000 francs, for example).
+An online appraisal of a single-family home based on the hedonic method usually costs around 400 francs.
+Property valuations by experts can easily cost around 1000 francs, and some may even be much more expensive than that.
 The price you pay for an expert appraisal depends on the method used, the complexity of the real estate in question, and the number of viewings required for the valuation.

 In the overall picture, the costs of a property appraisal are often negligible.
 Because property prices tend to be very high, appraisal costs make up only a tiny fraction of the overall costs or property value.
 Example: You pay 1000 francs for the appraisal of a single-family home, after which you buy the property for 1 million Swiss francs.
 The costs of valuating the property come to just 0.1 percent of the purchase price.
 But the total costs of appraisals are higher if you end up appraising multiple properties in your search for the perfect home,